Licences

 The most common licences entered into in respect of construction projects are:

-2. scaffold licence—licence entered into where a contractor needs to erect scaffolding for the purposes of its works on land belonging
+2. scaffold licence—licence entered into to allow the licensee to erect scaffolding for the purposes of its works on land belonging to a third party (ie not the developer’s land), giving permission for the scaffolding to be erected on

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.